rivtlib-dev/rivtlib.github.io/docs/rivtapi.md

-            In the syntax summary below, user settings are separated by |.
-User
+            rivt command parameters are separated by |.
+User selections are separated

-            selections are separated by semi-colons for a single selection and commas
+            by semi-colons for a single selection and commas for multiply selectable

-            for multiply selectable settings.
-The first line of each method specifies
+            settings.
+The first line of each method specifies formatting and labeling

-            formatting and labeling parameters for that rivt string.
-The method label
+            parameters for that rivt string.
+The method label can be a section or

-            can be a section or paragraph title, or just a label for bookmarking (see
+            paragraph title, or a label for bookmarking (see tags for usage).

-            tags for explanation).